influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

     parent: introduction
 ---

-Learn how to use the TICKstack data processing engine, Kapacitor, to stream and batch data:
+Learn how to use Kapacitor to stream and batch your time series data.

 ## Requirements